 5. Recurring Treatment Failures

 If you've treated for bed bugs but the problem keeps coming back, it's a sign that the infestation is larger than originally identified.
-Common reasons for treatment failure include:
+Understanding the common causes of treatment failure helps property managers avoid repeating the same costly mistakes.

-Inadequate preparation: Residents not properly preparing for treatment (laundering bedding, decluttering, etc.).
+Inadequate preparation: Residents not properly preparing for treatment (laundering bedding, decluttering, removing items from closets near sleeping areas).
+Provide residents with a clear, written prep checklist at least 48 hours before treatment.

-Missed harborage areas: Bed bugs hiding in locations that weren't treated, such as behind wall-mounted TVs, inside electronics, or in closet items.
+Missed harborage areas: Bed bugs hiding in locations that weren't treated, such as behind wall-mounted TVs, inside electronics, in closet items, or within electrical outlet boxes on shared walls.

 What Property Managers Should Do